Jump to a particular area of interest:

 Q: Can I pay extra for overnight shipping?

-A: No, we do not provide overnight shipping.
+A: No, we do not provide overnight or other expedited shipping.

 Q: Can my order be shipped discretely, e.g. in a plain brown box?

 A: We typically ship orders in standard USPS Priority Flat Rate boxes.
 A return address is required, but our name is abbreviated and our P.O. box is used.
 We can also ship it in a plain brown box, just designate your wishes in the "Order Comments" box at the time of checkout.